The Icelandic Hot Dog

 Thank god that’s over now!

-Moving on to their staff.
+Moving on to the expert hog dog stand staff.

 You may notice that the vendor only fits two humans at the time and there is always a long queue waiting outside (Even if it’s below zero outside) but the queue still moves very fast.